vorpalnet/blade/services/proxy-registrar/README.md

-Provisional responses: the service sends its own 180 Ringing as soon as the fork starts (so the caller hears local ringback immediately), and real 18x from the legs — including 183 early media — is relayed upstream via the fan-out primitive's per-leg observer.
+Provisional responses: the service sends its own 180 Ringing as soon as the fork starts (so the caller hears local ringback immediately), and real 18x from the dialogs — including 183 early media — is relayed upstream via the fan-out primitive's per-dialog observer.

 ## Configuration